qualabs/video-headline/README.md

 3. The deployment URL of the application will be displayed in the console.

 4. A superuser will be created to use in the application, you will be asked via console for the data you want to use.
-Don't forget the passowrd.
+Don't forget the password.

 ### Accessing the App